 We now continue our heartfelt Christmas Bird Count Story about birds, love, and intestinal distress.
-(This is a festive retelling of a story from March 2019.)

 If you read Part 1, you know the base layer for my torso has been "lost."
 If you don't know where it went, follow this link.

 The day was getting colder, but the count continued, no matter the weather!
 Doc and I loaded back into the Taurus and burned off toward our next destination, Mozingo Lake.
 It was here we would get on top of the dam and scope the ducks found in the ice hole (grown men spend hours sitting on cold ice, "fishing," just so they can say ice hole, uninhibited).
 If you remember back to the last story, part of the adventure included racing over the sewage lagoon dikes (and finding a Black-legged Kittiwake).
 It was on one of these dikes we scrambled out, jumped a barbed wire fence, and flushed some Green-winged Teal.
 Why is this important?
 Barbwire is sharp.
 That is all you need to know for the moment.

 From the dam, we watched a young Bald Eagle make many failed attempts at catching a duck dinner.
 The ducks were wise to this young bird’s awkward maneuvers.
 As the eagle kept making his feeble attempts, we counted multiple species; we also spent extra precious minutes checking for rarities.
 It was during this extra time that this delightful story comes to a magnificent crescendo!

 Oh Winter, Where is Thy Sting

 The wind grew bitter and picked up speed while we stood unobstructed from its vicious bite.
 The temperature plummeted as a winter front began bearing down upon us.
 Doc was growing uncomfortable.
 So uncomfortable, he lashed out at the weather with a